ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1125
 {: #error-1125}
 The gateway experienced a precheck setup failure due to a Juniper incompatibility change in the version 18.4 syslog settings.
 Refer to [Correcting error 1125](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1125) for more information.

+## Error 1126
+{: #error-1126}
+The gateway control link is down.
+Ensure vnet0 and vnet1 are configured on the Ubuntu host and retry.

+## Error 1127
+{: #error-1127}
+The Ubuntu host is missing an ethernet interface in bond0.
+Ensure bond0 includes the 2 private ethernet interfaces.

+## Error 1128
+{: #error-1128}
+The Ubuntu host is missing an ethernet interface in bond1.
+Ensure bond1 includes the 2 public ethernet interfaces.

+## Error 1129
+{: #error-1129}
+The Ubuntu host has an extra ethernet interface in bond0.
+Ensure bond0 only includes the 2 private ethernet interfaces.

+## Error 1130
+{: #error-1130}
+The Ubuntu host has an extra ethernet interface in bond1.
+Ensure bond1 only includes the 2 public ethernet interfaces.

 ## Warning 1176
 {: #warning-1176}